Skip to main content

 8. Result Submission: Commit-Reveal + Designated Aggregator

-This revision replaces the original model (all runners independently submit full results to chain) with a commit-reveal + aggregator model that reduces on-chain Gas by ~(N-1)/N and prevents runners from copying each other’s results after seeing them.
+The commit-reveal + aggregator model reduces on-chain Gas by ~(N-1)/N compared to having all runners independently submit full results to chain, and prevents runners from copying each other’s results after seeing them.

 Participants: